Joseph Hamilton Beattie

 and wheels used on railways, machinery and their construction.

-railways, locomotive-engines and carriages used thereon; machinery by which
+locomotive-engines and carriages used thereon; machinery by which some of

 steam.

-for the generation of steam; apparatus for the application and treatment
+of steam; apparatus for the application and treatment thereof.

 Other references to